Sula Sgeir: Hunting wild fowl

-Guga Hunt
+Guga hunt

-In the autumn of each year, a group of 10 Nessmen sail to Sula Sgeir to kill a maximum of 2,000 young birds.
+In the autumn of each year, a group of 10 Nessmen sail to Sula Sgeir to kill a maximum of 2,000 young birds, a limit later lowered to 500.
 They set up residence for about two weeks in stone bothys.
 Working in pairs, the men take the fledglings from their nests with poles, catching them around the neck with a rope noose, then kill the birds with a blow to the head.
 The demand is often so great that the birds have to be rationed.
 In 2009, a single guga fetched £16.
 1953 saw the last journey under sail for the guga hunt, thereafter a fishing trawler was used, although it was still a five-hour trip.

 Licensing

 The Sula Sgeir hunt, which would otherwise be illegal under the Wildlife and Countryside Act 1981, receives an annual licence from the government, which allows it to continue.
 Scottish Natural Heritage (NatureScot), which is now responsible for granting the licence, states that the hunt is sustainable, although it has been criticised by animal welfare groups.
 The Scottish SPCA describes it as "barbaric and inhumane" and believes it causes unnecessary suffering to the birds, with many taking several blows to be killed.

 In 2025, NatureScot granted a licence for the hunt with a limit of 500 birds, this being the first licensed resumption of the hunt since 2021.
 Previously the standard number licensed had been 2,000 birds.
+In 2026, two men were arrested after staging a protest on the roof of NatureScot's headquarters in Inverness against the guga hunt.

+In August 2026, NatureScot refused the licence application for that year's hunt, citing concerns about the impact on the local gannet population.

 Fauna

-There are some 5,000 breeding pairs of gannets on Sula Sgeir, which they share with other bird species such as black-legged kittiwakes, common guillemots, puffins, northern fulmars and in the summers of 2005 to 2007 a Black-browed Albatross was resident in the gannet colony.
+There are some 5,000 breeding pairs of gannets on Sula Sgeir, which they share with other bird species such as black-legged kittiwakes, common guillemots, puffins, northern fulmars and in the summers of 2005 to 2007 a black-browed Albatross was resident in the gannet colony.